As a proud owner of a swimming pool, you probably never miss your regular cleaning and testing routine, right?

 The best practice is a delicate balance of alkalinity and acidity.
 Even a handful of fallen leaves can throw your pool’s pH out of whack, so be sure to check your water pH levels often.

 You can adjust your pool’s pH levels with an alkalinity increaser, a pH increaser, and a cocktail of other chemicals available in pool supply stores.
-Read our guides on how to lower alkalinity levels and how to raise pH levels for more information.
+Read our guides on how to lower alkalinity levels, raise alkalinity levels, and how to raise pH levels for more information.